Caitlin Johnstone banned from Facebook for sharing an article about false flags.

 - The British carry out “digital false flags” and frame people.

-“It looks like something you posted doesn’t follow our Community Standards.” is the message Johnstone received.
+“It looks like something you posted doesn’t follow our Community Standards” is the message Johnstone received.
 The rules are set and if you don’t abide them, you’re done.
 Banned.
 Gone.
 Deleted.
 Pruned.
 Censored.

 George Orwell’s 1984 is considered a dystopian novel.
 An antonym of utopia, dystopia is defined as “a community or society that is undesirable or frightening.”
 Facebook is both.
-In the age of social engineering, mass propaganda, mass surveillance, censorship and lies, Orwell’s famous novel does not read like fiction.
+In the age of social engineering, mass propaganda, mass surveillance, censorship, and lies, Orwell’s famous novel does not read like fiction.
 It reads like a diagnosis.

 [Featured Image by Oliver Le Moal/Shutterstock]